-According to Johns Hopkins University, the third leading cause of death in the U.S. is preventable medical errors.
+According to Johns Hopkins University, the third leading cause of death in the U.S. are preventable medical errors.
 There should be trust that medical providers will do no harm.
-If that trust has been abused by a medical provider’s negligence, the Hawaii medical negligence attorneys at Kurzban, Kurzban, Tetzeli, and Pratt are here to help.
+If that trust has been abused by a medical provider’s negligence, the Hawaii medical negligence attorneys at Kurzban, Kurzban, Tetzeli, and Pratt, P.A. are here to help.

 According to the lawsuit filed by John Kleutsch’s widow last year, the 57-year-old inmate received treatment for an abdominal incision from the prison infirmary after outpatient surgery for cancer.
 The wound became a festering infection, and after Kleutsch pleaded to the staff, he was offered over-the-counter Tylenol.
 He suffered for 26 days before dying of septic shock, acute pancreatitis, and a perforated intestine on Aug.
 28, 2018.